Red Nights

-Red Nights (Les Nuits rouges du Bourreau de Jade) is a 2010 French-Hong Kong film by Julien Carbon and Laurent Courtiaud.
-It is a thriller and a tale of erotic horror.
+Red Nights (Les Nuits rouges du Bourreau de Jade) is a 2010 giallo slasher film directed by Julien Carbon and Laurent Courtiaud.
+A Hong Kong-French-Belgian co-production, it is a thriller and a tale of erotic horror.
 The filmmakers call it a Hong Kong giallo with mystery, (sadistic) murders, fetishism and women.
 The film played at the 2010 Toronto International Film Festival in the Midnight Madness section.

 Plot

 There is a legend of an executioner who created a poison which brought death through absolute pleasure.
 This legend repeats nowadays when a French woman flees to Hong Kong after killing her lover and stealing from him an old artifact containing this poison.
 She meets a mobster from Taiwan and an epicurean and sadistic woman killer, who all want to get the precious poison.